Xioustic/xioustic.github.io/_posts/2017-01-10-woothosting-vps-performance.md

 > - No Coupon Needed
 > - $36/year

+## Benchmarks
 I used the hostbench.io benchmark script located [here](https://github.com/Lomand/hostbench.sh).
 Portions of their site and functionality are broken, but the benchmark seems to run fine regardless.
+It builds sysbench-1.0 (for CPUscore), fio (for IO testing), and aria2 (for bandwidth tests) from scratch for its benchmarks.

-## Benchmark (VPS #1)
+### Benchmark 1 (VPS #1)
 ```
 Distro: "Ubuntu 16.04.1 LTS"
 DiskSize: 30 GB